What is job security and how can you improve yours?

 Depending on your current responsibilities, you may accept more tasks.
 Being an employee that juggles numerous responsibilities successfully helps you become more indispensable and, therefore, more secure in your job.
 Try to be amongst the first to volunteer for extra responsibilities, but always consider what the responsibilities are before you make yourself available, as it's essential that you don't take on tasks you're unprepared for.
 Remember that this step is only effective in making your job more secure if you complete the additional tasks on time and to an acceptable standard.

-If you feel you may be able to take on further responsibilities, but you currently don't have enough time with your current workload, talk with your manager.
-Evaluating your skill set and discussing your workload with your manager helps you display your value by reducing tasks that others can complete, freeing yourself up to complete more valuable tasks that you feel compliment your skills more effectively.
+If you feel you may be able to take on further responsibilities, but currently don't have enough time with your current workload, talk with your manager.
+Evaluating your skill set and discussing your workload with your manager helps you display your value by reducing tasks that others can complete, freeing yourself up to complete more valuable tasks that you feel complement your skills more effectively.